vendyawards/vendyawards.github.io/index.md

 4. Contest Winners Page: When the voting period is over, the top five voted items will be listed along with the date of when these items will be available in the UH vending machines, and the location of the vending machines supporting the VendyAward products.

+5. Map Page: Lists all the vending machines and their locations that support the vendy award winning selections in a map format.